USLHT Cedar: Princess Sophia loss (October 1918)

-At 16:50 on 25 October, however, just as Miller was departing Cedar, Princess Sophia sent a distress signal saying that she was sinking.
+At 16:50 on 25 October, just as Miller was departing Cedar, Princess Sophia sent a distress signal saying that she was sinking.
 Cedar got underway from Sentinel Island in an attempt to reach her, but conditions were so extreme that she was herself in danger, and after 30 minutes she had to turn back.
-Sometime around 17:50, Princess Sophia slipped off the reef and sank with the loss of all 343 people aboard, the worst maritime disaster in the combined history of Alaska and British Columbia.
-On 26 October 1918, Cedar, King & Winge, and other vessels reached the scene of the sinking, and found only Princess Sophias mast protruding above water; they recovered bodies, but found no survivors.
-Cedar and King & Winge proceeded to Juneau, where Ledbetter sent out a wire which reported "No sign of life.
+Sometime around 17:50, Princess Sophia slipped off the reef and sank with the loss of all 343 people aboard, the worst maritime disaster in the history of Alaska and British Columbia.
+On 26 October 1918, Cedar, King & Winge, and other vessels reached the scene of the sinking, and found only Princess Sophias mast protruding above water.
+They recovered bodies, but found no survivors.
+Cedar and King & Winge proceeded to Juneau, where Leadbetter sent out a wire which reported "No sign of life.
 No hope of survivors."

-Cedar remained in U.S. Navy service through the end of World War I on 11 November 1918 and during its immediate aftermath.
-By executive order, the Navy transferred her back to the Lighthouse Service on 1 July 1919.
+Captain Leadbetter and Cedar's radio operator, who was in contact with Princess Sophia, both testified regarding their actions at hearings on the disaster in Victoria, B.C. in January 1919.
+Leadbetter testified again at hearings in Seattle in February 1921.